routray-sabyasachhi/JAVA-Stack-Development/Java/Basics/Basics.md

 13. Learn loops: `for`, `while`, `do while`.
 14. Learn `break`, `continue`, and `return`.
 15. Learn arrays and strings.
+16. Learn methods, constructors, and objects.
+17. Learn how object references become eligible for garbage collection.
-16. Practice small programs daily.
+18. Practice small programs daily.

-## 50. Small Practice Questions
+## 53. Small Practice Questions

 1. Print your name, age, and city.
 2. Take two numbers from the user and print their sum.